MRCpy.AMRC

 predict(X)

-Predicts classes for new instances using a fitted model.
+Predict the class for a new instance using the fitted model.

 predict_proba(x)